Updated: Oct 18, 2022

 Breakfast meals vary in different cultures and places around the world.
 In France, breakfast is a café au lait and a croissant with butter or jam.
 The American continental breakfast includes pancakes, waffles, bacon, and scrambled eggs.
-In England, breakfast is not breakfast without beans, and in China, I once had rice noodles soup and unsweetened tea for breakfast.
+In England, breakfast is not a decent breakfast without beans, and in China, we were served rice noodles soup, and unsweetened tea for breakfast.

 Here's what a typical Israeli breakfast looks like: fresh vegetable salad, an omelet or shakshuka (eggs baked in a tomato sauce spiced with dry and fresh herbs), various kinds of white cheeses - labneh, cottage cheese, feta, and what is generally called yellow cheeses (hard cheese such as Edam or Gouda), these often served with cracked olives, tahini sauce, halvah, homemade fruit jam, and crusty bread.